therealbstern/apcupsd/doc/manual/manual.rst

 Platforms and Versions
 ~~~~~~~~~~~~~~~~~~~~~~

-Apcupsd supports USB UPSes on Mac OS X (Darwin) 10.3.x and higher.
+Apcupsd supports USB UPSes on Mac OS X (Darwin) 10.4.x and higher.
 Both Intel and PowerPC platforms are supported.

 Building Apcupsd with USB
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Some specific packages are necessary when building Apcupsd with USB support on Darwin.
-You must install libusb-0.1.12 or higher which can be obtained from MacPorts (http://www.macports.org) (formerly DarwinPorts) or Fink (http://fink.sourceforge.net).
-Note that Apcupsd is sensitive to the install location of libusb, so beware if you change it from the default.
+You must install libusb-0.1.12 which can be obtained from MacPorts (http://www.macports.org) (formerly DarwinPorts) or Fink (http://fink.sourceforge.net) or downloaded and built by hand (http://www.libusb.org). *You must not use libusb-1.x or higher (apcupsd does not support the new 1.0 APIs) nor any version earlier than 0.1.12 (earlier versions have a bug that apcupsd triggers).
+Generally that means you must use exactly 0.1.12.* Note that Apcupsd is sensitive to the install location of libusb, so beware if you change it from the default.

 Apcupsd should be built using gcc, preferably from the XCode development tools.
 Currently the maintainer is using gcc-4.0.1 from